 Rolling Palouse hillsides, open vistas, and seclusion.
 Simplicity to bring our shoulders down.
 True REST, the kind that recharges the batteries with JOY.
 This special spot keeps altering perceptions...such a huge supply of positive charge.
 When we visited Sedona we heard lots of talk about energy vortexes.
 Maybe Grape Hill is one of these?

 It can be really hard to leave Grape Hill even for fine restaurants and lovely wine seven minutes away.

 Here, you can hear silence, and then that silence is filled up with sounds you could have missed...a hawks wing, a tractor off in the hills miles away.
 You see the light as it changes constantly and watch the movement of the wind on the fields.
 There is Wi-Fi and music and TV and hawks and pheasants and deer on the hillsides.

-So...climb the alternating steps Jefferson staircase upstairs to the loft and enjoy the king bed or stay downstairs in the queen, there are joys to discover in each.
+So...take the Jefferson staircase (alternating steps) upstairs and enjoy the king bed or stay downstairs in the queen, there are joys to discover in each.
 Great reading spots abound, plenty of places to set your wine glass.